-ACT employs ten medical case managers who are sited at health centers and community-based organizations throughout Hartford, Tolland and Middlesex counties.
-Medical case managers link HIV-positive individuals to appropriate medical care providers and offer ongoing assessments and evaluations of clients' physical, emotional and psychosocial needs.
-The goal of medical case management is to ensure optimal health outcomes for clients.
+ACT employs medical case managers sited at Connections Wellness Center in Hartford, Health Collective East in Manchester, and Community Health Center in Middletown.
+Medical case managers link HIV+ individuals to appropriate medical care providers and offer ongoing assessments and evaluations of clients' physical, emotional and psychosocial needs.
+The goal is to ensure optimal health outcomes for clients.
 Medical case managers are able to provide limited financial assistance with medical-related bills and basic living expenses.
 In addition, they can provide linkages to a variety of government and private assistance programs.
+For services call 860-999-1766.

 Project TLC provides short-term case management services to HIV+ inmates upon release from incarceration.
 Project TLC ensures that clients are not lost-to-care upon release by linking these clients to medical care, medication adherence support, entitlement programs and emergency housing.